 Variants for the menu page display and various locations for buttons, number of products, scrolling, category menu.

-Both McDonalds & KFC (UK) had vertical scrolling menus, We decided against the menu displaying vertically on the left because
+Both McDonalds & KFC (UK) had vertical scrolling menus, We decided against the menu displaying vertically on the left for the following reasons:

-- our screens would be much smaller than those at McDonalds
+- our screens would be much smaller and narrower than those at McDonalds

-- maximise the product image size across 3 columns below
+- to maximise the product image size across 3 columns below

-- sseparate it more clearly from the 3 columns of products.
+- separate the menu more clearly from the 3 columns of products.

 During multiple rounds of iterations this was then refined to the designs below.